 Contact me for same day analysis if you'd like to just make sure there aren't any costly miscalculations in your Equipment ROI analysis.

 Avoid backwards ROI - like rearranging your whole factory at a cost of $30,000 (labor, disruption, opportunity cost of lost throughput, equipment) or a huge new $170,000 machine - for an inconsequential labor savings of $15/day.
-People do a lot of financial gymnastics, and it can get companies in trouble.
+People will do a lot of financial gymnastics to prove themselves right, and it can get companies in trouble.

 But also don't neglect spending $40,000 on a machine if it could enable $30,000 additional profit next month!